 Call for Proposal Abstracts

-The AP19 Planning Committee is pleased to announce its call for proposals for concurrent sessions and poster presentations for Alcohol Policy 19.
-The conference will be held in 2022 in Arlington, VA.
-Proposals should focus on:
+The AP20 Planning Committee is pleased to announce its call for proposals for concurrent sessions and poster presentations for Alcohol Policy 20.
+The conference will be held May 14-16, 2024 in Arlington, VA.

 -